 Note here that because so much work is provided by pre-built and reusable framework components the bulk of the developer's time can be spent in dealing with the most important part of the software in any application - the business rules.
 The developer doesn't have to design any software around those business rules, the framework creates the class files for each database table and the developer adds code into the relevant hook method in each class file to process the business rules.

 Time after time I see OO tutorials which say that after a use case has been identified a class should be constructed with a method name specifically to execute that particular use case.
 I do not.
 Instead of using method names which are unique to the operation within each domain I use names which are common to the underlying database activity that will be performed during the execution of that use case.
-All the method names that can be used by my Controllers when communicating with Models have already been predefined in my abstract table class which is inherited by every concrete table class.
+All the method names that can be used by my Controllers when communicating with Models have already been predefined as public methods in my abstract table class which is inherited by every concrete table class.
 This simple practice allows any of my Controllers to be used with any of my Models.
 This is a prime example of loose coupling, which is supposed to be good.
 If I were to manually create a method in a Model to execute a particular use case then I would have to manually create a Controller to call that method on that Model.
 As that method would be unique to that Model then that Controller could be used only with that Model, thus making that Controller inextricably tied to that Model and thus not reusable with any other Model.
 This is a prime example of tight coupling, which is supposed to be bad.

 Instead I create a task in the framework's database for each and every use case.
 Each task points to a component script in the file system which is very small as all it does is identify which Model should be used with which View and which Controller.
 This means that instead of custom method names I use generic names, such as: